DarrenCooperM/DarrenCooperM/README.md

 I have been studying full stack development, AI & Cloud with Mission Ready HQ since July 2022. </p>

 <div align="center"><h2>Tech Stack</h2></div>
-I am a big fan of working with React, Node.js, Computer Vision and AWS Cloud! </p>
+I am a big fan of using React, Node.js, Docker and AWS Cloud to build and deploy my applications</p>

 <p align="center">At the moment most of my time is spent making projects through Mission Ready, I've built projects using: </br> </p>